bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes is used to type-check data as it is passed around the Application.
+It is important to type-check data in JavaScript specifically because it is not a "strongly typed" language, meaning that it will try to accept any type of data as an arguement regardless of what is intended.
+This feature of JavaScript is powerful, but can produce unexpected results if additional type checking is not used.

 - [ ] Describe a life-cycle event in React?

+A life-cycle event in React can occur at each specific part of the React life-cycle.
+A component starts life in the constructor function, where initial data and other instructions are computed.
+Once constructed, a component usually mounts itself to the DOM with the render() method.
+The componentDidMount() method can be used to carry out another set of instructions once the mounting event is complete.
+The component then awaits updates and state changes, which trigger another render(), and so on until the component is unmounted.

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component is a React adaptation of JavaScript Higher Order Functions.
+A Higher Order Component is a component that receives other components as arguements and also returns a component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Vanilla CSS / Inline Styles.
+Components can be altered using plain old CSS, with the external style sheet being imported into the component.js file.
+Inline styles can also be hard coded into the JSX which renders the component.
+It is the most simple and direct way to style components.

+Pre-Processing.
+Vanilla CSS can be expanded by using a pre-processor such as SASS or LESS.
+This gives an added benefit of using variables, mixins, and the other syntactical advantages which pre-processing offers.

+CSS in JS.
+Using the Styled Components library, CSS can be written directly into the component.js file, eliminating the need for an external file to hold the styling properties.
+This method may help reduce typos and other syntax errors which can easily occur when editing multiple files for a single component.

 ## Project Setup